 These explorations culminated in a dissertation study entitled “Teacher Education Reforms as Political Theater: Modernization Dramas in the Russian Federation.”
 Conducted as a multi-sited critical ethnography with the support from the Fulbright Hays Doctoral Dissertation Research Abroad Fellowship, my dissertation examined how globally circulated policy scripts become the foundation for national education reforms.
 In my analysis, I examined the parallels between policy-making processes and rules of theatrical productions to underscore the performative nature of reform efforts.
 The educational change underway in Russia echoes educational transformations around the world, which naturalize inequality and seek to produce spectators rather than active social agents.
 This research was recognized by the Outstanding Dissertation Award from the American Educational Research Association (Division K: Teaching and Teacher Education) as well as by an honorable mention from the Council of Anthropology and Education of the American Anthropological Association.

-I received my PhD in Curriculum, Instruction, and Teacher Education with specializations in comparative and international education, teacher education, and anthropology of education from Michigan State University in 2015.
+I received my PhD in Curriculum, Instruction, and Teacher Education from Michigan State University in 2015.
 I was also awarded a graduate certificate in qualitative methodology.
 I completed my MA in Linguistics with specialization in sociolinguistics and English language teaching at the University of South Carolina in 2005.

 After two years as a Post-doctoral Research Scholar at Arizona State University, I joined the Department of Educational Foundations, Leadership, and Technology at Auburn University.
 Currently, I am working on projects that build on my prior research and branch out into related fields of privatization, standardization, and surveillance of teacher education worldwide.
 To that end, David Berliner and I have co-edited a special issue of Education Policy Analysis Archives titled “Navigating the Contested Terrain of Teacher Education Policy and Practice.”